 |Two people are named on the bond, but only one needs to make a change such as changing his or her own name||Only the owner making the change about himself or herself must sign the form|

 |The owner wants to change the beneficiary||The owner may make this change.
 The beneficiary does not have to agree to the change.|

-Consider this situation: You were an owner or co-owner on the old bond.
-You are not an owner or co-owner on the reissued bond.
-In that case, you are responsible for reporting on your federal income tax returninterest earned during the time you owned or co-owned the bond.
+Consider this situation: You were the owner on the old bond.
+You are not named on the reissued bond.
+In that case, you are responsible for reporting on your federal income tax return interest earned during the time you were named on the bond.

 We provide an IRS Form 1099-INT.